awsdocs/amazon-athena-user-guide/doc_source/ion-serde-using-path-extractors.md

 | "John Smith" |  "Johnny"    |
 ```

-For more information about search paths and additional search path examples, see the [ion\-java\-path\-extraction](https://github.com/amzn/ion-java-path-extraction) page on GitHub\.
+For more information about search paths and additional search path examples, see the [Ion Java Path Extraction](https://github.com/amzn/ion-java-path-extraction) page on GitHub\.

 ### Extracting flight data to text format<a name="ion-serde-extracting-flight-data-to-text-format"></a>